-Non-Asset Solutions: Activities that do not alter the condition or performance of assets or services but provide staff with valuable information for their effective management.

-- IT Standards for standard hardware are reviewed annually and reported to Council - IT Master Plans are completed every 4-5 years - Annual review of budget needs for platform services (capital and operating) - IT solutions are used to plan for growth effectively and to align the City with best industry practice.
-There are financial, reputational and operational risks associated with conducting these IT master plans and standards

-Operations and Maintenance: Minor activities that preserve the condition or performance of assets and ensures the longevity of assets in line with their design and operational requirements.

-- Assets are maintained per manufacturer warranty recommendations - Minor repairs of asset components (e.g., monitor screen repairs and sensor repairs) are completed on an as-needed basis - Assets are inspected on a daily, monthly or annual basis depending on their criticality and complexity - Preventative maintenance program is established for network fibre assets - Regular maintenance and inspections allow staff to maintain the performance and functionality of assets, and by extension, the desired service levels by mitigating hazards or premature failures
+Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Non-Asset Solutions: Activities that do not alter the cost staff with valuable information for their effective management. ondition or performance of assets or services but provide gement.
+IT Standards for standard hardware are reviewed annually and reported to Council IT Master Plans are completed every 4-5 years Annual review of budget needs for platform services (capital and operating) IT solutions are used to plan for growth effectively and to align the City with best industry practice.
+There are financial, reputational and operational risks associated with conducting these IT master plans and standards Operations and Maintenance: Minor activities that preserve the condition or performance of assets and ensures the longevity of assets in line with their design and operational requirements.
+Assets are maintained per manufacturer warranty recommendations Minor repairs of asset components (e.g., monitor screen repairs and sensor repairs) are completed on an as-needed basis Assets are inspected on a daily, monthly or annual basis depending on their criticality and complexity Preventative maintenance program is established for network fibre assets Regular maintenance and inspections allow staff to maintain the performance and functionality of assets, and by extension, the desired service levels by mitigating hazards or premature failures

-Current and Proposed Lifecycle Activities Risks associated with Lifecycle Activities Renewal/Rehabilitation: Significant activities designed to extend the useful life of assets components. • N/A • N/A · Replacement: Replacement activities occur once an asset reaches the end of its useful life, cannot provide the intended function or performance, and rehabilitation is not a viable option.
+Renewal/Rehabilitation: Significant activities designed to extend the useful life of assets components. • N/A • N/A Replacement: Replacement activities occur once an asset reaches the end of its useful life, cannot provide the intended function or performance, and rehabilitation is not a viable option.
 Assets are replaced at end of life on a cyclical basis, when they no longer meet capacity/technological needs, or if they are no longer covered by vendor agreements.
-Where feasible, staff use those assets in a supplemental or secondary manner, as a form of redundancy The timely replacement of assets ensures that day-to- day operations are not impacted, and that the most cost-effective interventions are applied to the IT asset portfolio Disposal/Demolition: Activities associated with the dis sposal or decommissioning of an asset.
-Staff return disposed assets to vendors to dispose of in an environmentally conscious way • N/A Acquisition/Expansion/Rebuild: These activities expand services to previously non-serviced areas or to accommodate growth; they provide new or enhanced services beyond the current capacity and/or functionality capacity assets.
-Upgrading or expanding assets to handle more capacity (e.g., adding another shelf to the storage array, adding more switches, acquiring a larger printer) Adapting to technological changes as a result of renovations or replacements of facilities Technological obsolescence or redundancy as a result of changes to the business needs Cybersecurity risks
+Where feasible, staff use those assets in a supplemental or secondary manner, as a form of redundancy The timely replacement of assets ensures that day-to- day operations are not impacted, and that the most cost-effective interventions are applied to the IT asset portfolio Disposal/Demolition: Activities associated with the disposal or decommissioning of an asset.
+Staff return disposed assets to vendors to dispose of in an environmentally conscious way • N/A Acquisition/Expansion/Rebuild: These activities expand services to previously non-serviced areas or to accommodate growth; they provide new or enhanced services beyond the current capacity and/or functionality of existing assets.
+Upgrading or expanding assets to handle more capacity (e.g., adding another shelf to the storage array, adding more switches, acquiring a larger printer) Adapting to technological changes as a result of Technological obsolescence or redundancy as a result of changes to the business needs Cybersecurity risks renovations or replacements of facilities